-Extremes will be determined during the preliminary phase of the study, before 2024 EMVs have been reported to the Department.
-Extremes are determined using the IQR methodology based on the distribution of sales ratios over the 21-month study period (January 2022-September 2023) at the base region level.
+Extremes will be determined during the preliminary phase of the study, before 2025 EMVs have been reported to the Department.
+Extremes are determined using the IQR methodology based on the distribution of sales ratios over the 21-month study period (January 2023-September 2024).
 For example, agricultural/rural vacant extremes will be determined at the county level, and residential/SRR extremes will be determined at the residential regional level.
-The following ratio for each sale should be used for the purposes of determining extremes, where the sale price is adjusted for the terms of the sale (see Sale Price Adjustments) and the 2022 EMV is adjusted for net improvements and exempt value (see EMV Adjustments):
+The following ratio for each sale should be used for the purposes of determining extremes, where the sale price is adjusted for the terms of the sale (see Sale Price Adjustments) and the 2023 EMV is adjusted for net improvements and exempt value (see EMV Adjustments):

-$$Sales\ Ratio = \frac{2022\ Adjusted\ Estimated\ Market\ Value}{Net\ Sales\ Price}$$
+Sales Ratio = $$\frac{2023 \text{ Adjusted Estimated Market Value}}{\text{Net Sales Price}}$$

 Extremes are then removed from consideration when calculating market condition trends only.
-For consistency, sales identified as an extreme at the base region level will still be considered an extreme when used to calculate a default region trend.
-Extremes will not be recalculated at the default region level when determining a default region trend.
+Extremes will be recalculated at the default region level when determining a default region trend.